Skip to content

 • Educated: Funding to support the education of children and youth, both in and out of school.

-• Employable: Funding directed at workforce development and career readiness activities.
+• Employable: Funding for workforce development and career readiness activities.

-• Healthy: Funding to support the physical and emotional health and well-being of children and families.
+• Healthy: Funding to support the physical, mental, and emotional health and well-being of children and families.

-• Safe: Funding directed at supporting the safety and well-being of children and families.
+• Safe: Funding that supports the safety and well-being of children and families.

-• Supported and connected: Funding directed at providing financial, emotional, and social support to children and families and funds that help children and youth connect to their communities.
+• Supported and connected: Funding that provides financial, emotional, and social support to children and families and funding that helps children and youth connect to their communities.

 Level of Intervention